 Outside the United States, widespread use of prolonged solitary confinement takes place primarily in countries with high numbers of political prisoners, including Iran and Israel.

-Earlier, the Committee Against Torture, official governing body of the UN Convention Against Torture that the United States ratified in 1994, recommended that the practice of prison isolation be abolished.
-In 1992, the UN Human Rights Committee suggested that prolonged isolation could amount to a violation of international human rights law.
-Similarly, the UN committee on the Rights of the Child has urged an end to the use of solitary confinement against minors.
+In December 2015, the United Nations codified most of Méndez’s recommendations when it passed the Standard Minimum Rules for the Treatment of Prisoners, generally known as the “Mandela Rules.”
+Earlier, the governing body of the UN Convention Against Torture, which the United States ratified in 1994, recommended that the practice of prison isolation be abolished.
+In 1992, the UN Human Rights Committee stipulated that prolonged isolation could amount to a violation of international human rights law.
+The UN Committee on the Rights of the Child has also urged an end to the use of solitary confinement against minors.

 Where can I find out more about solitary confinement—and efforts to end it?

 Be sure to sign up to receive updates from Solitary Watch.
 The following national advocacy groups are also working to end long-term solitary confinement:

 - Unlock the Box, National Campaign to End Solitary Confinement (coordinating campaigns in 20 states)